 Bottom L- table salt, top L- cheap sea salt, top R- quality sea salt, bottom R- Himalayan

-Increasing our exposure to more nutrients, like vitamins, minerals & electrolytes.
+Increased exposure to vitamins, minerals & electrolytes.

 For the same amount of salt: a mineral-dense salt will contain less sodium.
 This is beneficial for people trying to monitor their sodium intake.